Cat Tips

 Can Cats Drink Pineapple Juice?

 Yes, cats can drink pineapple juice safely as well.
 The catch here is the same though.
 A couple of teaspoons won’t harm your cat but won’t provide any significant benefit as well.
-Overconsumption of it will surely harm your cat though.
+Overconsumption of it can harm your cat though.

 Can Cats Eat Pineapple Leaves?

-Make sure you do not feed canned pineapple as it usually comes with preservatives and a lot of sugary syrup (enough to make you feel uncomfortable for the rest of the day and probably add a pound to your weight).
-Do not add any type of topping as well to the pineapple before feeding it to your cat.
+Make sure you do not feed canned pineapple as it usually comes with preservatives and a lot of sugary syrup.
+Do not add any type of toppings to the pineapple before feeding it to your cat.

 More About Spot Pet Insurance

-We know that after reading this, you are worrying about 2 things – your cat’s and your pocket’s health.
-Don’t worry.
-We can take care of them.
-With pet health insurance, you can save up to 90% of all the vet expenses so that your cat receives the best treatment when needed without you worrying about the cost.
+We know that after reading this, you’re probably worried about two things – your cat’s and your wallet.
+Don’t worry, we've got both covered.
+With pet health insurance, you can get reimbursed up to 90% of your eligible vet expenses so that your cat can receive the best treatment when needed without the added financial stress.

 Cat Insurance helps to provide pet parents with additional financial support and peace of mind when it comes to the health and wellness of their pets.
 With a Spot plan, pet parents can receive up to 90% cash back on eligible vet bills.
 This way pet parents can focus on caring for and supporting their pets.
 Spot's also offers preventive care add-ons, which can help cover the eligible costs of spaying and neutering, dental cleaning, vaccinations, and other routine care services.